opreaadrian/opreaadrian.github.io/_posts/2016-09-05-using-es6-arrow-functions-in-production-ready-apps.md

 let initialData = getInitialData();
 {% endprism %}

-The code above will throw an error, because the JavaScript engine expects the object's curly braces to be a block of code, and instead it finds identifiers and colons and commas inside it.
+The JavaScript engine expects the object's curly braces to be a block of code.
+Instead it finds identifiers, colons and commas and it doesn't quite know what to do with them.

 To work around this, all you need to do is to surround your whole object in parenthesis.
 This will not throw an error and your code will work as expected and also look good in the process.